piyuaryan/reactnd-project-myreads/README.md

-This is the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## What You're Getting
+Assessment project for React NanoDegree.

+## Project Structure
 ```
 +--public/
- |-- index.html - DO NOT MODIFY
+ |-- index.html
- |-- favicon.ico - React Icon, You may change if you wish.
+ |-- favicon.ico - React Icon.
 +-- src/
- +-- icons/ - Helpful images for your app.
-Use at your discretion.
+ +-- components/.
+  |-- Book.js Book component that shows Book Title, Authors, Thumbnail and Actionable options.
+  |-- BookList.js Componenet that Lists all the Shelves and bookes within shelves.
+  |-- BookSearch.js Componenet that allows searching Books and adding into user's Shelves.
+  |-- BookShelf.js Componenet that categorises and holds the books.
+ +-- icons/.
   |-- add.svg
   |-- arrow-back.svg
   |-- arrow-drop-down.svg
+ +-- utils/.
+  |-- BooksAPI.js - A JavaScript API for the provided Udacity backend.
+Instructions for the methods are below.
  |-- App.js - This is the root of your app.
-Contains static HTML right now.
+Contains static HTML.
  |-- App.css - Styles for your app.
-Feel free to customize this as you desire.
  |-- App.test.js - Used for testing.
-Provided with Create React App.
- Testing is encouraged, but not required.
- |-- BooksAPI.js - A JavaScript API for the provided Udacity backend.
- Instructions for the methods are below.
+Unit tests are not writtern yet.
- |-- index.js - You should not need to modify this file.
-It is used for DOM rendering only.
+ |-- index.js - Used for DOM rendering only.
  |-- index.css - Global styles.
-You probably won't need to change anything here.
 |-- .gitignore
 |-- CONTRIBUTING.MD - Information about contributing to this repo.
-TL;DR - Fork and clone your own version of this to use it.
 |-- README.MD - This README file.
-|-- SEARCH_TERMS.md - The whitelisted short collection of available search terms
-for you to use with your app.
+|-- SEARCH_TERMS.md - The whitelisted short collection of available search terms to use with this app.
 |-- package.json - npm package manager file.
-It's unlikely that you'll need to modify this.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+Provided by Udacity

 ### `getAll()`
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.